XHalamaX/EOS-EVCC-Node-Red-Integration/README.md

 5. Copy the **chatID** to the flow environment variables

 ---
-## EVCC Integration - IMPORTTANT
+## EVCC Integration - IMPORTANT
 If everything is up and running you can control via EVCC if EOS should be used.
-1. Set **Automatik** to off - This will deactivate the automation completly.
+1. Set **Automatik** to `off` - This will deactivate the automation completly.
 As soon as you did this the flow will not change any EVCC settings.
-2. Set the smart costs for your loadpoint 0 to -0.05€ to **activate** the loadpoint automation.
+2. Set the smart costs for your `loadpoint 0` to `-0.05€` to **activate** the loadpoint automation.
 This makes sure you can use the logic

 Both options make sure you can always switch off the automation if you want via EVCC.